van001/lesscode-fp/README.md

 # Overview
-Based my research work on [Functional Thinking](https://github.com/van001/lesscode), I propose the the following [functions](https://github.com/van001/lesscode-fp/blob/master/src/index.js).
+Based on my earlier work on [Functional Thinking](https://github.com/van001/lesscode), I propose the the following [functions](https://github.com/van001/lesscode-fp/blob/master/src/index.js).
 I will be using these functions and the FP principles to build other/ future projects.
 So stay tuned...

 # Features
 - Fewer category/ data structures - string, list n map.